NREL/streamm-tools/doc/source/_static/buildingblocks.rst

 C-H bond length of 1.2 Angstroms

-We want to use the functionality of the buildingblock object to join two methane's together to create alkyl chains of any length
+We want to use the functionality of the buildingblock object to join two methanes together to create alkyl chains of any length

 So let's set two of the hydrogens to be reactive sites (rsites).

-You can view the numerical order of the atoms in Avogadro by setting the label to "atom number," however, avogadro labels for 1-N, while stream uses 0 - N-1
+You can view the numerical order of the atoms in Avogadro by setting the label to "atom number," however, Avogadro labels atoms from 1 to N, while streamm uses 0 to N-1

 We will choose the first two hydrogens and set their rsite variable to 'RH'.
 It does not matter what this identifier is, as long as the same